-as a defense article or service.5 Rather, the DDTC focuses on the nature, characteristics and capabilities of the article or service in determining to exercise jurisdiction over the commodity.6By statute, the President's determination (through DDTC) to include an article on the Munitions List is not judicially reviewable.7 All U.S. manufacturers or exporters of defense articles and all providers of defense services must register with DDTC.8 The registration does not itself confer any benefit or provide export authorization, but is merely a prerequisite to obtaining a license or other approval to engage in controlled export activities.9 Only companies incorporated in the United States may register and they must reveal whether they are owned or controlled by a "foreign person."
+fit and function) to those of an article or service used for civil applications; or (b) is specifically designed, developed, configured, adapted or modified for a military application, and has significant military or intelligence applicability such that control under this subchapter is necessary.4 The actual intended use of the article or service by the export recipient is irrelevant in determining whether it is subject to control as a defense article or service.
+Rather, the DDTC focuses on the nature, characteristics and capabilities of the article or service in determining to exercise jurisdiction over the commodity.
+By statute, the President's determination (through DDTC) to include an article on the Munitions List is not judicially reviewable.
+All U.S. manufacturers or exporters of defense articles and all providers of defense services must register with DDTC.8 The registration does not itself confer any benefit or provide export authorization, but is merely a prerequisite to obtaining a license or other approval to engage in controlled export activities.9 Only companies incorporated in the United States may register and they must reveal whether they are owned or controlled by a "foreign person."
 For these purposes, "control" means that more than 50% of the voting securities are held by one or more foreign persons while a presumption of control arises when 25% of the voting securities are held by foreign persons and no U.S. person holds an equal or larger percentage.
-To already registered companies, the ITAR requires a 60 day advance notification "of any intended sale or transfer to a foreign person of ownership or control. . . .
-"11" Compliance with the ITAR requires serious and considered attention.
+To already registered companies, the ITAR requires a 60 day advance notification "of any intended sale or transfer to a foreign person of ownership or control. . . ."11 Compliance with the ITAR requires serious and considered attention.
 Violation of the ITAR can result in substantial civil penalties, and where the violation is "willful," criminal penalties.
-A company convicted of violating the ITAR (and certain other designated statutes) is subject to mandatory debarment from exporting, and civil violations may result in suspension or debarment of export privileges.
-An individual or entity may attempt to mitigate any such penalty by voluntarily disclosing any such violations to DDTC's Office of Defense Trade Controls Compliance.
-The ITAR provides for an administrative proceeding in front of an administrative law judge prior to the imposition of civil penalties or debarment, although given DDTC's significant discretion in issuing licenses, no company has pursued such a challenge to conclusion.
-522 C.F.R. § 120.3.
+12 A company convicted of violating the ITAR (and certain other designated statutes) is subject to mandatory debarment from export- 422 C.F.R. § 120.3.